 Seek perfection –

-- The 4 principles we discussed earlier focus on waste elimination and then comes the 5th principle of Lean which is all about making continuous improvement as a company culture.
+- The 4 principles we discussed earlier focus on waste elimination and then comes the 5th principle of Lean which is all about making continuous improvements in company culture.

 - We need to have the same attitude towards waste and defects in the processes.
 Well, perfection is an illusion but lean thinking emphasizes that we should be committed to achieving perfection and continuous improvement to drive perfection.

-If you find the article useful then please share it in your network as well as subscribe to get more such articles, also comment your thought below.
+If you found the article useful then please share it in your network as well as subscribe to get more such articles every week.